Search String

 Xevious Apple 2 1984

-Dan Hewitt ported Namco's Xevious of 1982 to 16K Apple 2 in 1984.
+Dan Hewitt (Oids) ported Namco's Xevious of 1982 to 16K Apple 2 in 1984.
 While the scrolling and sprite-shifting are not silky smooth, it's pretty smooth for the Apple 2.
 And there is quite a lot drawn on-screen simultanenously.

 Xevious ZX Spectrum 1986